icarusfactor/msemcntr/README.md

 # MODAL SURVEY TO EMMA CONNECTOR:
-<u>You can download this repository as a zip file and upload it to Wordpress as a plugin.</u>
+<u>You can download this repository as a zip file by clicking on "clone or download" button and upload it to Wordpress as a plugin.</u>

 **Modal Survey Plugin:**
 [https://modalsurvey.pantherius.com](URL)